gigamonkey/exfil/README.md

 node server.js
 ```

-To download Replit zips, you can use the `saveZip` function to save one Repl and
+To download, for instance, Replit zips, you can use the `saveZip` function to
-`saveZips` to save a bunch, from an array of Repls.
+save one Repl and `saveZips` to save a bunch, from an array of Repls.

 ```
 const urls = [